evhub/coconut-travis-generator/README.md

 # coconut-travis-generator

-Generates .travis.yml files for use with Coconut and Cocotest.
+Generates .travis.yml files using [travis-dotfile-generator](https://github.com/evhub/travis-dotfile-generator) for use with Coconut and Cocotest, written in [Coconut](https://github.com/evhub/coconut).